Supremeimprints/zellow_admin_dashboard/README.md

 ## Project Overview

 An integrated enterprise resource planning system developed for Zellow Enterprises to streamline their logistics, inventory, and administrative operations.
-This comprehensive web application manages the entire business workflow from inventory tracking to employee management and customer service.
+This comprehensive Admin Dashboard manages the entire business workflow from inventory tracking to employee management and customer service.

 ## Technical Stack